ArtKop/AcoBotWebVersion/readme.md

 3. Command execution

    In the command page, there is a code editor where users can input the script which could be executed in the backend.
-The acceptable script can only include specified functions and users can view the whole function list by clicking the 'command list' button.
+The acceptable script can only include specified functions, and users can view the list of acceptable functions by clicking the 'command list' button.

    <br />
    <div align="center">